FIRE DEPARTMENT

 FUEL: Use dry, seasoned wood only.
 DO NOT burn trash (cardboard, newspapers, etc.).
 Warning: DO NOT overload (when using manufactured logs, select smaller type).

-MAINTENANCE: Check inside of chimney for excessive soot buildup (do this monthly if the fireplace is used continuously, every three to six months if used periodically).
+MAINTENANCE: Check inside of the chimney for excessive soot buildup (do this monthly if the fireplace is used continuously, every three to six months if used periodically).
 Check joints in the chimney to make certain they have not slipped or pulled apart.
 For repairs, check your yellow pages.

 Ashes To Ash Disposal